writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 owing primarily to the fact that so many core texts have yet to be translated into English.
-(For example, Enzo Martucci’s <em>The Banner of the Antichrist</em>; Miguel Gimenez Igualada's extensive treatise on Stirner from 1956; the writings of BicSfilo Pandasta — Columbian Stirnerite, adventurerand vagabond; the Russian anarchist Lev Chernyi's 1907 book
+(For example, Enzo Martucci’s <em>The Banner of the Antichrist</em>; Miguel Gimenez Igualada's extensive treatise on Stirner from 1956; the writings of Biofilo Pandasta — Columbian Stirnerite, adventurerand vagabond; the Russian anarchist Lev Chernyi's 1907 book
 <em>Associational Anarchism</em>, in which he advocated the "free association of
 independent individuals.”)